robinakashita/advancing-transit-equity-2025/README.md

 financial conditions contribute to, or result from, the transit inequities observed.

 ## 6. Figures
-(Red - proportion of individuals whose household income is below 100% of the federal poverty threshold
-Blue - % of workers whose total commute time is 60 minutes or longer)
+(Legend: Red - proportion of individuals whose household income is below 100% of the federal poverty threshold, Blue - % of workers whose total commute time is 60 minutes or longer)

 - **Boston, MA**